Republicans Develop a Theory of Alt-Collusion to Defend Trump From Mueller

 Having apparently decided that defending the Trump campaign against charges of collusion with Russian cyberattacks is an impossible task, the Republican Party has decided to go on offense.
 The House Intelligence Committee, putatively assigned to investigate collusion, is instead running a counter-investigation into Trump’s nemeses.
 Their argument, incredibly enough, is that the FBI and Robert Mueller are the real perpetrators of collusion with Russia.
 “No puppet, no puppet, you’re the puppet” has become the new Republican argument against Mueller.

 Their case, which is being quickly spread by Republican officeholders and conservative media, centers on the role of Christopher Steele, a respected retired British intelligence officer turned private investigator, and Fusion GPS, the firm for which he worked.
-During the Republican primary, one or more Republican candidates hired Steele to conduct opposition research into Trump.
+During the Republican primary, donors opposed to Trump’s candidacy hired Steele to conduct opposition research into Trump.
 After Trump won the primary, Democrats continued to finance his investigation.
 Steele compiled a now-famous dossier alleging a web of corrupt ties, including blackmail, between Trump, his inner circle, and the Kremlin.
 The FBI took at least some steps to investigate the allegations Steele made, a natural response given the serious possibility that the Kremlin had compromised a president-elect.
 The questions surrounding Trump’s collusion are in some sense an outgrowth of the larger question of his corrupt relationship with Russia.

 The Republicans have developed a theory of alt-collusion, centering on elements of these same facts.
 Their version of the story uses Steele’s research in Russia as evidence that Steele is a tool of the Russian government.
 Steele’s report, charges the The Wall Street Journal editorial page, is “based largely on anonymous, Kremlin-connected sources.”
 Ergo, “Strip out the middlemen, and it appears that Democrats paid for Russians to compile wild allegations about a U.S. presidential candidate.
 Did someone say ‘collusion’?”
 Former Bush press secretary Ari Fleischer has circulated the same bizarre theory.